Walter Prozialeck

 Walter Charles Prozialeck (born August 18, 1952) is an American biomedical educator and scientist.
 He has written over 100 scientific papers and book chapters.
 He is known for his research on the toxicity of cadmium, as well as his research on psychoactive drugs and herbal medicine including marijuana and kratom, for which he was interviewed in Rolling Stone Magazine.

 Early life and education

 Walter C. Prozialeck was born in Johnstown, Pennsylvania in 1952.
 He is the son of a coal miner, Bethlehem Steel worker Walter Prozialeck.
 He attended Forest Hills High School and was All-Conference in Football in 1969.
 He played guard and was a team captain.
-He received is undergraduate degree from Juniata College in 1974.
+He received his undergraduate degree from Juniata College in 1974.
 Prozialeck earned his Ph.D. from Thomas Jefferson University in 1978 and did a postdoctoral fellowship in the laboratory of Benjamin Weiss from 1978 to 1980.
 He was associate professor at the Philadelphia College Of Osteopathic Medicine from 1980 to 1991.